joizel/owasp_korean/06_InputValidationTesting/OTG-INPVAL-014.rst

 format type specifier being pushed on the stack is clearly visible before a call to printf is made.

-On the other hand, when the same code is compiled without “%s” as an argument , the variation in assembly is apparent.
+On the other hand, when the same code is compiled without "%s" as an argument , the variation in assembly is apparent.
 As seen below, there is no offset being pushed on the stack before calling printf.